 The 10 commandments were NOT given to the Jews as so many believe.
 They were given to all God’s people.
 The name “Jew” was first used in reference to the descendants of Judah years later.
 Many people miss that. (*Judaism 101)

 Over a thousand years later, Jesus the Messiah was born.
 He kept the Sabbath all his life and NEVER said anything about changing it to Sunday.
 Nor did he ever say anything about doing away with his holy Law, the 10 commandments.
 What he did was point out that the religious leaders had perverted his law, including the Sabbath.
 Look at the next 4 verses carefully.

 Hebrews 13:8 Jesus Christ, the same yesterday, and today, and for ever.

 Mal 3:6 For I am the LORD, I change not;

-Matthew 5:17 Think not that I am come to destroy the law or the prophets: I am not come to destroy, but to fulfill.
+Matthew 5:17 Do not think that I have come to destroy the law or the prophets.
+I have not come to destroy, but to fulfill.

-I’ve been a Sabbath Keeper for almost 20 years and I have done a lot of studying on the subject and I have heard all the arguments.
-What amazes me most is so many Christians say we don’t have to obey the 10 commandments anymore, but ask any Christian these questions;
+I’ve been a Sabbath Keeper for almost 20 years and I’ve studied the subject quite extensively and I’ve heard all the arguments.
+What amazes me most is that so many Christians say we don’t have to obey the 10 commandments anymore, but ask any Christian these questions;

 Is it okay to worship other gods?